bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ### Signing and exporting your iOS project for deployment

-If you set up your code signing files and created an .ipa file for your internal testers, it is time to **involve external testers and then to publish your iOS app to the App Store**.
+If you set up your code signing files and created an .ipa file for your internal testers, it is time to involve external testers and then to publish your iOS app to the App Store.

 {% include message_box.html type="important" title="Deploying to Testflight" content="To deploy to Testflight and to the App Store, you will need more code signing files: